 Motor vehicle imports, which primarily enter Rhode Island via the terminals at the Port of Davisville, are an important and fast-growing waterborne inbound segment.
 Vehicles are sourced from Central Mexico, as well as parts of Europe and Asia.
+In fact, by tonnage Motor Vehicles will become the second largest inbound waterborne commodity coming into Rhode Island in 2050.
+By value, Motor Vehicles will see tremendous growth over the forecast period with a 5.1% compound annual growth rate expected and a total inbound waterborne commodity value of \$13 Billion Dollars.

-Chemicals transport, both inbound and outbound, will also contribute strong growth through 2030.
+Chemicals transport, both inbound and outbound, will also contribute strong growth through 2050 with a 4.4% compound annual growth rate.
 Construction-related inbound waterborne volume growth will vary based on the commodity, but generally exhibits an upward trend throughout the forecast period.